- About Us

 Emerald Valley Development Professionals (EVDP) is a professional association formed to advance the public interest and knowledge of fund development, and to encourage professional growth of members through the exchange of information, ideas, and promotion of educational programs statewide.

-Financial Stewardship Resources educates nonprofit board members in sound financial, administrative, and organizational stewardship.
+Center for Nonprofit Stewardship educates nonprofit board members in sound financial, administrative, and organizational stewardship.

 Institute for Nonprofit Management at Portland State University offers nonprofit related courses and a Nonprofit Leaders Bootcamp.